 Annual Message to the Community

-• More than 489,000 physical items were checked out or renewed.
-In addition, eBooks, movies, music and audiobooks were streamed or downloaded more than 181,000 times, a 10% increase over the previous year.
+- More than 489,000 physical items were checked out or renewed.
+In addition, eBooks, movies, music and audiobooks were streamed or downloaded more than 187,000 times.

-• Computers were used more than 37,000 times, and the library’s wireless network was accessed more than 117,000 times.
-These represent increases of 25% and 5% over the prior year.
+- Computers were used almost 35,000 times, and the library’s wireless network was accessed more than 113,000 times.

-• Library staff planned and produced 2,027 in-person or virtual programs with 38,351 attendees or viewers, a 12% increase over the previous year.
+- Library staff planned and produced 2117 in-person or virtual programs with 39,645 participants.

-• The library’s convenient mobile app was launched more than 33,000 times during the year.
+- The library’s convenient mobile app was launched almost 37,000 times during the year.

 The library provides incredible value for the community’s modest investment.
-Your support in 2024-2025 will allow the library to continue our current excellent level of services and programs.
+Your support of the proposed 2025-2026 budget will allow the library to continue our current excellent level of services and programs, such as:

 • The ability to stream and download free eBooks and eAudio from Libby, Hoopla, Freegal and Kanopy

-• Free museum passes to dozens of museums on Long Island and in New York City
+• Free museum passes to more than 40 museums on Long Island and in New York City

 • Equipment & Gadgets, our Library of Things collection